10 Mistakes People Make with Heat

 Cause: You want the sleekest, most energy-efficient furnace available because it will be the most cost effective as well.

 Effect: You may end up replacing an oversized furnace with another (albeit more efficient) oversized furnace.
 The U.S. Department of Energy reports that most U.S. homes have oversized HVAC systems.
-Again, insulate and weatherize to maximize efficiency, then get the smallest system that will comfortably meet your heating needs, which will be substantially reduced.
-Also make sure it is professionally installed.
+Again, insulate and weatherize to maximize efficiency, then get the smallest system that will comfortably meet your heating needs.
+Also make sure you hire an HVAC professional to install it.

 10. Using incandescent light bulbs for heating